-Welcome to our website to learn more about our exciting and industry leading Black Butte Copper Project (BBCP), designed using state-of-the-art technology to ensure compliance with all Montana mining laws protecting the pristine environment in the Smith River watershed.
-BBCP is a high grade copper project containing nearly 1 billion pounds of contained copper.
+Thank you for taking the time to visit our website to learn about the Black Butte Copper, a high-grade copper project containing nearly 1 billion pounds of copper.
 In fact, this is the second highest grade copper deposit under development in the world.
+We are proud to share our showcase underground project, designed using state-of-the-art engineering and technology to ensure compliance with Montana mining laws while protecting the pristine environment in the Smith River watershed.
 Montana has some of the most stringent mining standards and environmental protection laws globally.
 We understand this and gladly accept it.

-As you look a little closer into each component of our mine plan, you will see the pain staking efforts that have been taken to prevent any and all environmental issues.
+As you look a little closer into each component of our mine plan, you will see the pain staking efforts that have been taken to prevent environmental issues.
 These include a cement binder being added to approximately half of the tailings (the ground-up rock left after the copper has been removed) and redeposited back underground in mined out cavities to eliminate acid rock drainage and surface subsidence issues.
 Similarly, cement will also be added to the other half of the tailings which will be deposited in a double lined facility creating a solid and stable environment.
 As a result, a tailings dam failure as we have seen in parts of the world is not physically possible here.
-In addition, a reverse osmosis water treatment plant will treat all water in our closed system to drinking water standards, then return it underground through an underground infiltration gallery.
+We will recycle the water we recover from mining to use in the processing plant and a reverse osmosis water treatment plant will treat any excess water in our closed system to drinking water standards, then return it underground.

 This is not a mine built 100 years ago.
 This is not an open pit mine on the Smith River.
 This will be a small, high grade underground mine that is approximately one mile from Sheep Creek and around 19 river miles from the Smith.
 We will extensively monitor the immediate mine area and manage our very small footprint which is located entirely on private ranch lands.

-If you are in Montana please drop in and see us at any time in White Sulphur Springs or join us on our first of every month tour day.
-Sandfire has an open door policy and we all work diligently to continue our commitment to transparency.
+If you are in Montana please drop in and see us at any time in White Sulphur Springs or join us on our monthly tour day.
+Sandfire has an open-door policy and we diligently work to continue our commitment to transparency.